tc39/notes/es9/2018-03/mar-22.md

 YK: the worst thing about the Ruby syntax, the fact that dot dot came first and means incluseive, and the ... came later and means exclusive.
 Rust did it better. there's a proposal for dot dot equal.
 I find it confusing therefor I think we should do ????

 BHS: with inclusive and exclusive I at least get a bit confused with negative 1 and negative 0 when takling about indices.
-I understand that people liek inclusive, I would just recommend we look at exclusive first.
+I understand that people like inclusive, I would just recommend we look at exclusive first.

 SGN: It wouldn't match the slice method, is that ok? (some confusion about what BHS said) ..
 It doesn't include the upper bound.